Blog/Retatrutide Side Effects: What 2 Phase 3 Trials Show (2026)

 Is retatrutide FDA approved?

-No. As of March 2026, retatrutide is in Phase 3 clinical trials (the TRIUMPH program).
-Eli Lilly reported positive results from TRIUMPH-4 in December 2025.
-Seven more Phase 3 trials are expected to report in 2026.
+No. As of April 2026, retatrutide is in Phase 3 clinical trials (the TRIUMPH and TRANSCEND programs).
+Eli Lilly reported positive results from TRIUMPH-4 in December 2025 and TRANSCEND-T2D-1 in early 2026.
+Additional Phase 3 trials are expected to report throughout 2026.
 FDA submission is anticipated for late 2026 or early 2027, with potential approval in late 2027.
 See our how to get retatrutide guide for clinical trial enrollment, expanded access options, and FDA-approved alternatives available now.
+For the regulatory landscape, see retatrutide availability timeline.

 The Bottom Line

 For most people, the side effects are worst during the first months and during each dose increase.
 Slow titration, dietary adjustments, and hydration handle the majority of issues.
-The 18.2% discontinuation rate means roughly 4 in 5 people at the highest dose completed the trial.
+Discontinuation rates ranged from 5.1% (TRANSCEND-T2D-1) to 18.2% (TRIUMPH-4) at 12 mg, meaning the vast majority of participants completed treatment.

 Retatrutide is not approved, and long-term safety data beyond 68 weeks does not exist.
-Seven Phase 3 trials reporting in 2026 will sharpen the picture considerably.
-Anyone considering this drug should have an honest conversation with their healthcare provider about the specific risks and benefits for their situation.
+Additional Phase 3 trials reporting in 2026, particularly the pivotal TRIUMPH-1 and TRIUMPH-2 obesity-only trials, will sharpen the picture considerably.
+Anyone considering this drug should discuss the specific risks and benefits with their healthcare provider.

 Start the Quiz →